Back to Blog

 Contract Expiration Intelligence

 This is your most valuable request type.
 It tells you exactly when to start your sales outreach.
-Knowing when competitor contracts expire is invaluable, by public procurement rules, buyers are almost obligated to look at alternatives before renewing.
+Knowing when competitor contracts expire is invaluable.

-What you'll get: A list showing when every competitor contract expires, so you can time your outreach 6-12 months before renewal conversations begin.
+What you will get: A list showing when every competitor contract expires, so you can time your outreach 6 to 12 months before renewal conversations begin.

 2